kahawai-collective/mpi-latex-templates/README.md

-Dragonfly Latex Templates
+MPI Latex Templates
 =========================

-This package generates LaTeX class and style files to create documents in the format needed for Ministry of Primary Industries fisheries reports.
+This package generates LaTeX class and style files to create New Zealand  Ministry of Primary Industries (MPI) fisheries reports.
+The  style files can be built and installed manually, or can be installed using debian on Linux systems.

 ## Installing the package